ivanlysogor/bird-bgp-ospf/README.md

 ![Network topology](diagram.png)

-All devices has bird pre-installed.
+All devices have bird pre-installed.

-The customer has AS number 64512.
+The Customer has AS number 64512.
 The ISP1 has AS number 64601 and the ISP2 has AS number 64602.
 The Cloud Provider has AS number 64700.